dat3Cph/spring2025/docs/exam/frontend/exam_questions.md

 ### JS

-1. Show and explain the concept of promises in JavaScript.
+1. Show and explain how to use the fetch function in JavaScript.

 ### REACT

 1. How do you handle errors (HTTP or JS errors) in React?
 Show examples in you own code.
+Also how to notify the user about errors.

 ### Security/Routing/Styling